leftfield-geospatial/orthority/docs/getting_started/cli/ortho_config.rst

 Custom creation options and driver
 ----------------------------------

 For ortho image configurations not possible with the above options, custom creation options can be specified with ``--creation-option``.
-The ``--compress`` option is ignored, and no other creation options are set by Orthority when this is supplied.
+The ``--compress`` option is ignored, and no other creation options are set by Orthority when ``--creation-option`` is supplied.

-The ortho can be formatted as a ``gtiff`` (GeoTIFF - the default) or ``cog`` (Cloud Optimised GeoTIFF) with ``--driver``.

-This example formats the ortho as a GeoTIFF with internal masks, and specifies custom creation options for tiled YCbCr JPEG compression with a quality of 90:
+This example formats the ortho as a GeoTIFF with internal masks, and specifies custom creation options for 512 x 512 sized tiles, and YCbCr JPEG compression with a quality of 90:

 .. code-block:: bash

-    oty exif --dem odm/odm_dem/dsm.tif --write-mask --driver gtiff --creation-option tiled=yes --creation-option compress=jpeg --creation-option photometric=ycbcr --creation-option jpeg_quality=90 odm/images/100_0005_0140.tif
+    oty exif --dem odm/odm_dem/dsm.tif --write-mask --driver gtiff --creation-option tiled=yes --creation-option blockxsize=512 --creation-option blockysize=512 --creation-option compress=jpeg --creation-option photometric=ycbcr --creation-option jpeg_quality=90 odm/images/100_0005_0140.tif

 .. note::